 Everything You Need to Know About Creating a Career Vision Board

-A career vision board is not just a collage of pretty pictures and motivational quotes that you find, it is a strategic and visual representation of your life and career goals, whether that is financial freedom, a career that incorporates travel, or one where you are a leader helping and empowering others.
+A career vision board is not just a collage of pretty pictures and motivational quotes that you find, it is a strategic and visual representation of your life and career goals, whether that is financial freedom, a career that incorporates travel and remote jobs, or one where you are a leader helping and empowering others.

 This board should make you think about your industry, skills, and traits, and where you see yourself flourishing.